0xJasonMurray/validatePuppetCsr/README.md

 ## Client Side Configuration

-cloud-init on AWS was used install puppet and modify the CSR before it is sent to the Puppet Master.
+cloud-init on AWS was used to install puppet and modify the CSR before it is sent to the Puppet Master.

 Copy the cloud-config.txt and cloudinit-puppet.sh to a directory and run: